 Ethereum’s website does not have Google Analytics installed.

 Our Verdict: Google Analytics Is Not A Ranking Factor

-Google Analytics is a powerful tool to help us understand how people find our website and what they do once there.
+Google Analytics is a powerful tool to help you understand how people find your website and what they do once there.

-And when we make adjustments to our website, by making it easier to navigate or improving the content, we can see GA metrics improve.
+And when you make adjustments to your website – by making it easier to navigate or improving the content – you can see GA metrics improve.

 However, the GA code on your site does not send up an SEO bat signal.

 The GA code is not a signal to Google, and it does not make it easier for Google to assess relevance (whether your webpage fulfills the user’s search query.)

 Google Analytics is not a ranking factor, but it can help you understand whether you’re heading in the right or wrong direction.